hvmonteiro/hugovmonteiro.net/content/writings/the-burning-sun-misconception/index.md

 categories: ["Science"]
 ---
 # The Sun Doesn't "Burn" as We Think
+_The misunderstood heat of the Sun: science vs fiction._

 The idea that "the Sun burns hot" is a common assumption, but it’s technically misleading or, at least, incomplete.
 The Sun itself doesn’t "burn" in the traditional sense like fire or flames.
 Instead, it emits radiation — a wide spectrum of electromagnetic waves — which travel through space until they reach Earth.